-At the same time, as ongoing media reports have detailed publicly in 2020, allegations of corruption, bid rigging, bribes, and malfeasance in office brought to light this year by the Federal Bureau of Investigation, and the City Attorney and Controller's underscore a clear need for the City to devote much greater resources to supporting the highest standards of ethical conduct in practice.
+Ongoing Corruption Allegations in City Government.
+The need to independently and comprehensively address new policy and legislative initiatives and take new approaches to broaden the impact of the City's ethics laws is only increasing.
+While these functions also will be impacted by ongoing resource constraints, ongoing media reports that have detailed allegations of corruption, bid rigging, bribes, and malfeasance in office brought to light in 2020 by the Federal Bureau of Investigation, and reviews by the City Attorney and Controller's Office, have underscored the serious and clear need for the City to devote much greater resources to supporting the highest standards of ethical conduct in practice.
 In its first in a planned series of reports, the Controller's Office June 29 assessment cited potential conflicts of interest and violations of governmental ethics laws, potential vulnerabilities in the City's contracting and procurement processes, underscoring how the 'tone at the top' of one department can have an impact on the ethical atmosphere of public service more broadly.
-Recommendations made in the Controller report and that may be made in future reports that are relevant to the work of the Ethics Commission must be addressed.
+Further Controller assessments are expected and additional recommendations made in those reports that are relevant to the work of the Ethics Commission must be addressed.
+Over the coming year, the Commission will pursue all available avenues to continue to assess and pursue needed new approaches, including by building on and leveraging relationships with its accountability partners throughout City government.